Two-Year Accelerated J.D. - SCALE

 Does the school provide on-campus housing?

-Yes, Southwestern provides on-campus housing, subject to availability, at the Residences at 7th.
-You may contact Student Housing (firstname.lastname@example.org or 213-738-5500) or visit our website here for more information.
+Yes, Southwestern provides on-campus housing at the Residences at 7th.
+You may contact Student Housing (email@example.com or 213-738-5500) or visit The Residences at 7th website for more information.

 Is there an interview process for SCALE?

-Yes, applicants must be interviewed before any decisions are made on their SCALE applications.
-An applicant invited for an interview will meet with Dean Rolnick or a SCALE professor.
-Due to the current pandemic, interviews will be conducted over Zoom or, alternatively, over the phone.
+Yes, applicants must be interviewed before any decisions are made on their applications.
+An applicant invited for an interview will meet with Dean Rolnick or a SCALE faculty member.
+Interviews will be conducted over Zoom or, alternatively, over the phone.

 Interviews are typically held from October to April.